High-quality and professional language school

 It’s a huge advantage for Lingoda over other platforms, and it makes Lingoda your best option if you want to enhance your resume or CV, get into study abroad programs, or include it in visa applications.

 The Lingoda Sprint is a huge promotion offered by the company throughout the year.
 There are two ways you can participate: The Lingoda Sprint and the Lingoda Super Sprint.
-Both challenges are 3 months long.
-If you successfully take all of the required classes and don’t miss any, you can get up to 100% of your money back!
+Both challenges are 2 months long.
+If you successfully take all of the required classes and don’t miss any, you can get up to 50% of your money back in cash or as a credit to continue learning on the platform.
 The Lingoda Sprint is an amazing opportunity to dive in and learn a new language quickly, but be sure to read the fine print.
 The table below shows how each challenge works.

 There are a few rules that can disqualify you from getting your money back, so make sure you understand them before signing up.
 Lingoda also automatically enrolls you in a subscription after your Sprint ends.
 If you don’t want to continue taking (and paying for) classes after your Sprint, you’ll need to cancel your subscription.

-To find out when the next Lingoda Sprint starts, you can check the website below.
+To find out when the next Lingoda Sprint starts, you can check the website.

 Lingoda offers courses for the following languages: Spanish, French, German, General English, and Business English.
 Each course follows a similar format and structure, but there are some things you should know before signing up.
 Read more about each individual course below.